Berlime/vite/introduction/glossaries.md

 ### SFTP

 Definition: Stands for Secure File Transfer Protocol, is a secure way to transfer files over a network.
 It's an extension of the SSH (Secure Shell) protocol and provides a secure method for uploading, downloading, and managing files.

 ### S3-Storage

 Definition: S3 (Simple Storage Service) is a cloud-based object storage service provided by Amazon Web Services (AWS).
 It's designed to store and manage large amounts of data with high durability, availability, and scalability

+## T

+### TLD

+Definition: A TLD stands for Top-Level Domain.
+It's the last part of a domain name that comes after the final dot.
+For example, in the domain name example.com, the TLD is .com.

+**Types of TLDs:**
+**Generic TLDs (gTLDs):**<br> Commonly used and include .com, .net, .org, etc.

+**Country Code TLDs (ccTLDs):**<br> Specific to countries, such as .sg for Singapore, .uk for the United Kingdom, and .my for Malaysia.

+**Sponsored TLDs (sTLDs):**<br> Restricted to specific entities or communities, like .edu for educational institutions or .gov for government entities.

+**Importance:**
+**Branding:**<br> The TLD can affect the perceived credibility and memorability of a website.

+**SEO:**<br> Search engines may use the TLD as a factor in ranking websites.